-Employers assume a level of risk similar to that the employee takes under the use-or-lose rule.
+Employers assume a level of risk similar to that the employee takes under the use-it-or-lose-it rule.
 Potential forfeitures offset the risk of early termination losses for many employers.
 Flexible plan design options allow you to limit your risk.